trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

 Be sure to run only one baking daemon per Tezos account.
 If you run more than one, you risk double-baking or double-attesting and being slashed.
 However, it is safe to run two baking daemons during the protocol upgrade process because one daemon uses the previous protocol and the other daemon uses the new protocol.
-For ways to ensure the reliability of your baking setup that does not involve running multiple baker daemons, see [Inactive delegates](https://tezos.gitlab.io/introduction/howtorun.html#inactive-delegates) in the Octez documentation.

 :::